whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    8. Click ``Create New Tale and Launch``
    10. Confirm that you are redirected to the run page
    11. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
-   12. Confirm that the data exists in the Tale
+   12. Confirm that the data exists in the Tale Workspace and **not** under External Data

 #### Task 2: Importing a Dataset from DataONE